bxparks/AceTimeValidation/README.md

 <a name="BugsAndLimitations"></a>
 ## Bugs and Limitations

-* Writing tests for this library was challenging, probably taking up 2-3X more effort than the core of the library.
-I think the reason is that the number of input variables into the library and the number of output variables are substantially large, making it difficult to write isolated unit tests.
+* Writing these validation tests was challenging, probably taking up 2-3X more effort than the core of the library.
+    * I think the reason is that the number of input variables into the library and the number of output variables are substantially large, making it difficult to write isolated unit tests.
-  Secondly, the TZ Database zone files are deceptively easy to read by humans, but contain many implicit rules that are difficult to translate into computer algorithms, creating a large number of code paths to test.
+    * Secondly, the TZ Database zone files are deceptively easy to read by humans, but contain many implicit rules that are difficult to translate into computer algorithms, creating a large number of code paths to test.
 * The `./validation` suite scans only the 100 years over `[2000, 2100)`
   interval.
+    * Additional tests should be written to validate the entire range supported by the IANA TZDB: [1844, 2087]

 <a name="License"></a>
 ## License